4 Tips for Mastering Email Marketing in Your Law Firm

 Depending on the volume of emails your law firm sends, you may have noticed issues with email deliverability.
-Either they’re not making it into the inbox (and instead are being filtered to the dreaded promotions folder) or they’re not making it altogether, and instead, are landing in the spam folder.
+Either the emails you’re sending are not making it into inboxes (and instead are being filtered to the dreaded promotions folder) or they’re not making it altogether, and instead are landing in the spam folder.

 How do you stay out of the spam folder?
 By monitoring your deliverability.
 Without getting too deep into the science of email (which is a conversation you should eventually have with whoever handles your website domain) there are a few things you can do to ensure your deliverability is optimized:

 - Track your delivery rates across various email hosting platforms to see if one is causing issues (i.e. if Outlook is marking your email as spam but Gmail isn’t)